Generic Name: Glimepiride (GLYE me pye ride)

 - Feeling very tired or weak.

 - Low blood sugar can happen.
-The chance of low blood sugar may be raised when glimepiride is used with other drugs for high blood sugar (diabetes).
-Signs may be dizziness, headache, feeling sleepy, feeling weak, shaking, a fast heartbeat, confusion, hunger, or sweating.
+The chance may be raised when glimepiride is used with other drugs for diabetes.
+Signs may be dizziness, headache, feeling sleepy or weak, shaking, fast heartbeat, confusion, hunger, or sweating.
 Call your doctor right away if you have any of these signs.
-Follow what you have been told to do if you get low blood sugar.
+Follow what you have been told to do for low blood sugar.
 This may include taking glucose tablets, liquid glucose, or some fruit juices.

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.